Neal-Bhattacharya/marc-terminal/README.md

 Drag `trains.sh` into this folder.

 Next, if you are running zsh then enter

 `nano ~/.zshrc`

 If bash then

 `nano ~/.bash_profile`

 If you're not sure just do both.

+In the editor, add the line
+`alias trains=/usr/local/bin/trains.sh`

-Add the line `alias trains=/usr/local/bin/trains.sh` to the end, save and quit.
+to the end, save and quit.
+Restart Terminal.
 Done!